superarcswift/SwiftCommunity/README.md

 ## App Features

-- Use json as database.
-- Data is stored in raw json for easy integration with other tools.
+- Data is stored in raw json files for easy integration with other tools.
-- View list of iOS/Swift related conferences.
+- View a list of iOS/Swift related conferences.
-- View list of videos of conferences.
+- View a list of videos of conferences.
-- View list of speakers of conferences.
+- View a list of speakers of conferences.
-- Use git for manage the json database (Content is hosted at [SwiftVideosContent](https://github.com/superarcswift/SwiftVideosContent)).
+- Use git to manage the json database (Content is hosted at [SwiftVideosContent](https://github.com/superarcswift/SwiftVideosContent)).

 ## Technologies